-Organic Vegetable Garden and Little Red Shed
+Organic Vegetable Garden, Little Red Shed, and Outdoor Classroom

 Two teachers at Oak Forest Elementary School felt strongly that their students needed more hands-on learning experiences in science, math, and nature studies and reached out separately to two Texas Master Gardeners volunteering at Mercer Botanic Gardens, Mrs. Sanders and Mrs. Opperman.
 In 2003 Mrs. Sanders and Mrs. Krenek, a 5th grade science and math teacher, started an organic vegetable garden program for 5th graders.
 Mrs. Sanders, Mrs. Krenek, and OFE's Mrs. Wolf and their families broke ground in 2003 for the garden.
 In 2005 a garden shed was built, moved to the school site, and painted red.
 Mr. Sanders, Mr. McMullen, Mr. Opperman, Mr. Carey, and many other volunteers worked together on this project.